 Rony: Really?
 Obvious?
 That will lead you down the path that many have already traveled, to Broke Town.

 Rony: Before I answer, what’s your current gross margin?

 Rony: OK, so if you are increasing expenses by $15,000, and your gross margin is 10% on your product, it would be important to know that you have to bring in $150,000 in new sales every month to pay for that increase.

 By implementing a break-even analysis, CEOs make better decisions, provide clarity and help set goals of success.
 This analysis should be done with any decision that increases expenditure.

 Improve Business Growth with Assured Strategy

 At Assured Strategies, our business strategy coaches know the important link between break-even analyses and business growth.
-Learn more from the best business coach Las Vegas has to offer.
+Learn more through a free coaching session.